josephnelson93/js-ga/readme.md

 # ![Logo](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) JavaScript at General Assembly

-This repository documents projects and work I complete outside of [General Assembly's 10 week JavaScript class](https://generalassemb.ly/education/javascript-development).
+This repository documents projects and work I complete as a student outside of [General Assembly's 10 week JavaScript class](https://generalassemb.ly/education/javascript-development).
 All of the in-class work (including associated homework, exercises, and readings) is in a private repository that is forked from the curriculum.

 ## Wages Repo